device42/device42-docs/docs/auto-discovery/cloud-auto-discovery/other-cloud-autodiscoveries.md

 ![](/assets/images/Image27_Cloud_Disc_DigitalOcean.png)

 Enter a Token Key, and then select any other options you want for the discovery job.
+Optionally, you can set the [_Service Level_](index.mdx#cloud-autodiscovery-jobs) of the job to be applied to the discovered items.
+For example, "Development", "Deployment", or "Production".

 Click Save and Continue; then you can click Run Now to run the job immediately.
 Or you can save it and set up a schedule to run the Oracle discovery job.